johncrimmins/TheLookBook/memory-bank/activeContext.md

 - **Layer Inheritance**: Visibility/lock state inherited from layer to objects (AND logic) ✅

 ### Key Considerations
-- Feature 5B-2 flat layers code will be refactored/replaced by Feature 7
-- Reusable components from 5B-2: LayerThumbnail, rename logic
+- Feature 7 complete but needs testing for minor bugs
 - Performance needs validation with real concurrent users
+- Layer expanded state persisted to localStorage
 - New shapes: ~30 lines each (via useShapeInteractions)

 ## Blockers